andrewiggins/react-suspense-sandbox/src/fiber/README.md

     3. `ReactFiberClassComponent.updatedClassInstance`
     4. `ReactUpdateQueue.processUpdateQueue`

-* TODO: Add tracing for all precommit, commit, and postcommit effects.
-The commit Host effects is already traced, so may just need pre and post.
-Should double check though.
+* TODO: Add description of `ReactUpdateQueue.commitUpdateQueue`.
+I think it is in charge of calling callbacks and updating the updateQueue after updates have been applied

 * TODO: Add tracing for all mechanisms that requestWork and if they modify any `updateQueue`s